github/gh-ost/doc/command-line-flags.md

 `--ssl-key=/path/to/ssl-key.key`: SSL private key file (in PEM format).

 ### storage-engine
+default is `innodb`, and `rocksdb`as an optional.
+InnoDB and RocksDB are both transactional engines, supporting both shared and exclusive row locks.

+But RocksDB currently lacks a few features support compared to InnoDB:
+- Gap Locks
+- Foreign Key
+- Generated Columns
+- Spatial
+- Geometry

-default is `innodb`.
-When set to `rocksdb`, some necessary changes (e.g. sets isolation level to READ_COMMITTED) is made to support rocksdb as transactional engine.
+When `--storage-engine=rocksdb`, `gh-ost` will make some changes necessary (e.g. sets isolation level to `READ_COMMITTED`) to support RocksDB.

 ### test-on-replica